Carceri d'invenzione: Reception

 Thomas De Quincey in Confessions of an English Opium-Eater (1821) wrote the following:Many years ago, when I was looking over Piranesi's Antiquities of Rome, Mr. Coleridge, who was standing by, described to me a set of plates by that artist ... which record the scenery of his own visions during the delirium of a fever: some of them (I describe only from memory of Mr. Coleridge's account) representing vast Gothic halls, on the floor of which stood all sorts of engines and machinery, wheels, cables, pulleys, levers, catapults, etc., etc., expressive of enormous power put forth, and resistance overcome.
 Creeping along the sides of the walls, you perceived a staircase; and upon it, groping his way upwards, was Piranesi himself: follow the stairs a little further, and you perceive it come to a sudden abrupt termination, without any balustrade, and allowing no step onwards to him.

 An in-depth analysis of Piranesi's Carceri was written by Marguerite Yourcenar in her Dark Brain of Piranesi: and Other Essays (1984).
 The twentieth-century forger Eric Hebborn claimed to have forged Piranesi sketches.

 Piranesi's dark and seemingly endless staircases and blocked passages prefigure M. C. Escher's images with endless stairs such as his 1960 lithograph "Ascending and Descending", and are said to have inspired Edgar Allan Poe's story "The Pit and the Pendulum".

 Piranesi's work inspired the Carceri d'invenzione series of chamber works by the English composer Brian Ferneyhough.

 The 1998 film The Sound of the Carceri presents cellist Yo-Yo Ma performing works by Johann Sebastian Bach in a computer generated simulation of Piranesi's Carceri.
 The film is part of the Inspired by Bach series.

 Susanna Clarke's novel Piranesi (2020) was inspired by Piranesi's Carceri etchings.

+The video game Deep Sleep: Labyrinth of the Forsaken (2025) has a level based on Piranesi's Carceri etchings, which is presented as a place of torment inside of humanity's collective dream world.